Milburn Stone

-Hugh Milburn Stone (July 5, 1904 – June 12, 1980) was an American actor, best known for his role as "Doc" (Dr. Galen Adams) on the Western series Gunsmoke.
+Hugh Milburn Stone (July 5, 1904 – June 12, 1980) was an American actor, best known for his role as "Doc" (Dr Galen Adams) in the Western series Gunsmoke.

 Early life

 Stone was born in Burrton, Kansas, to Herbert Stone and the former Laura Belfield.
-There, he graduated from Burrton High School, where he was active in the drama club, played basketball, and sang in a barbershop quartet.
-Stone's brother, Joe Stone, says their uncle Fred Stone, was a versatile actor who appeared on Broadway and in circuses).
+He graduated from Burrton High School, where he was active in the drama club, played basketball and sang in a barbershop quartet.
+Stone's brother, Joe Stone, says their uncle, Fred Stone, was a versatile actor who appeared on Broadway and in circuses).

 Although Stone had a congressional appointment to the United States Naval Academy, he turned it down, choosing instead to become an actor with a stock theater company headed by Helen Ross.
-The Burton town doctor, Joseph Wakefield Myers, MD was the town doctor from 1913 to 1928.
-Hugh was known to have said he styled his portrayal of a country Dr. based on Dr. Myers.
+The Burton town doctor, Joseph Wakefield Myers MD, was the town doctor from 1913 to 1928.
+Hugh was known to have said he styled his portrayal of a country doctor based on Dr Myers.